bitsnaps/puter-sdk/README.md

 ---

+**WARNING: Experimental and Potentially Hazardous Functionality**

+This `puter-sdk` project includes certain functionalities that are inherently dangerous and not fully tested in production environments.
+Operations such as creating apps, creating sites, or deleting files are experimental and may cause instability, data loss, or even crash instances if misused or if unforeseen edge cases occur.
+While we strive to provide reliable package, these specific features are provided "as-is" and may not have undergone rigorous testing across all possible scenarios.
+Developers using these functionalities must exercise extreme caution and thoroughly test them in controlled environments before deploying them to production.
+By using this SDK, you acknowledge that you are doing so at your own risk, and the maintainers are not responsible for any damage, loss, or instability caused by its use.
+Proceed with caution and ensure you have proper safeguards in place.

-The official JavaScript SDK for interacting with the **Puter Cloud Platform**.
+The Unofficial JavaScript SDK for interacting with the **Puter Cloud Platform**.
 If you don't have an account you can [Signup](https://puter.com/?r=N5Y0ZYTF) from here for free (You'll get a free 1Gb from this link).
 This SDK provides a simple and consistent interface for working with Puter's APIs, including file management, app deployment, AI services, and more.

 ## Features